davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 1. Lead Jammer awarded
 2. Initial pass completed
-3. Points earned on the pass
+3. Points as earned on each pass
-4. Star passes
+4. Star Pass, Loss of Lead or any Jammer penalties
-5. Jam called or ended by the Jam Timer
+5. Jam called off or ended naturally by the Jam Timer

-The SBO should echo these calls to the Scorekeeper as they are entered into the Scoreboard, both to confirm the information and to acknowledge the call.
-If the SBO notices a call while the Scorekeeper is otherwise distracted (making corrections, unable to see the Jam Ref, documenting a Star Pass, etc.), the SBO should confirm the call with the Scorekeeper before inputting it into the system.
+The SBO should echo these calls to the Scorekeeper as they are entered into the scoreboard, both to confirm the information and to acknowledge the call.
+If the SBO notices a call while the Scorekeeper is otherwise distracted (making corrections to paperwork, tracking a Star Pass, unable to see the Jam Ref, etc.), the SBO should confirm the call with the Scorekeeper before inputting it into the system.

-Between Jams, the SBO and Scorekeepers should confirm with each other that the Scorekeepers and scoreboard agree on the point tally, any Star Passes were entered correctly, and who the upcoming Jammer and Pivot will be for each team.
+Between Jams, the SBO and Scorekeepers should confirm with each other that the Scorekeepers and scoreboard agree on the point tally and if there were any Star Passes during the prior Jam.
+As a rule, point corrections **MUST** be input before the end of the next Jam, so a missing 4-point trip in Jam 16 must be entered before the end of Jam 17.
+In sanctioned play, inaccurate scores must be accounted for and reported to WFTDA along with the Stats Book or risk punishment up to and including loss of sanction.

 ### 2. Documenting Jammer and Pivots

-If the venue is using electronic Penalty and Lineup Tracking (ePLT) devices, it is possible this task will be handled by the PLTs themselves.
+If the venue is using electronic Penalty and Lineup Tracking (ePLT) devices, it is possible this task will be handled by the Penalty and Lineup Trackers as part of their duties.
 If not, at the start of each Jam it is essential that the Scorekeepers know who their Jammers and Pivots will be.
-The SBO should input this information into the scoreboard so it can be displayed for announcers and attendees as well.
+As these positions are identified and noted on the scoresheet, the SBO should also input this information into the scoreboard so it can be displayed for announcers and attendees as well.

 ### 3. Starting and Ending Jams

 Jams begin when the Jam Timer whistles and gives the hand signal, Jams end at end of the first cycle of the 4-whistle cadence to call off a Jam.
 After any timeout, the next Jam must begin within 30 seconds of the end of the rolling whistle.

 While it is the duty of the Jam Timer or Skating Officials to initiate these signals, the SBO must be ready to update the scoreboard.

-Additionally, most of the information in the WFTDA Stats Book will be indexed against a Period and Jam number, which officials typically verify against the scoreboard.
+Additionally, most of the information in the WFTDA Stats Book will be indexed against a Period and Jam number, which officials typically verify against the scoreboard as they complete their paperwork.
 This means having the correct Jam count displayed is as important as the game clock.

 ### 4. Ensure Clock Time Is Accurate